vistadataproject/documents/README.md

 __How?__

 >__All sources of available metadata__ (both __internal to VISTA as well as external__) will be __transformed to a single integrated web-standard data model__ which is then __annotated, normalized, and enriched__.
+This enhanced model is in turn is __embedded back in VISTA as a server-side, security-enabled, in-process, transactional read/write Master Data Model__.

+>__This provides essential new functionality on top of the  VISTA architecture 'as is'__.
+Because this respects and leverages the data-driven architecture of the 'as-is' VISTA, if any data definitions in any of the nearly 180 VISTA applications are modified, any and all changes will be automatically reflected and operationalized in the VISTA Data Model through triggered updates to the model (see Technical Overview for metadata processing details). __No existing VISTA code, routines, packages, modules, or infrastructure will be changed or affected in any way (i.e. this is 'non-invasive' and 'safe')__

-This is in turn embedded back in VISTA as a Javascript/Node-based, server-side, security-enabled __real-time, in-process read/write Master Data Model__.
-All components of this will are built on strictly [web data standards](https://github.com/vistadataproject/documents/tree/master/Background#standards) (RDF, JSON, JSON-LD, Markdown) and [web technologies](https://github.com/vistadataproject/documents/tree/master/Background#technologies) (Javascript, Node.js, D3.js, Github).
+>All components of this will are built on strictly  [web data standards](https://github.com/vistadataproject/documents/tree/master/Background#standards) (RDF, JSON, JSON-LD, Markdown) and [web technologies](https://github.com/vistadataproject/documents/tree/master/Background#technologies) (Javascript, Node.js, D3.js, Github).

 >![](/images/logos-tech/square/60h/jsonld.jpg)
 ![](/images/logos-tech/square/60h/rdf.jpg)